-Paper 1 Written examination Paper 2 Coursework

-2 hours 30 minutes •

-Candidates answer questions relating to a pre- Candidates answer questions relating to a prereleased text and three stimuli. released text and on a devised piece that

-candidates have developed and performed to

-an audience throughout the course.

-Section A (30 marks) One individual piece (max 5 mins):

-Up to 8 short-answer questions on the pre- either original devised work

-release material.
-And two extended questions. or a performance of an extract from a piece of

-Answer all questions repertoire.

-Section B (25 marks) Based on a different Two group pieces (max 15 minutes each):

-extract from the pre-release material one original devised piece

-One compulsory question (10 marks) and one performance of an extract from a

-One question from a choice of two (15 marks) piece of repertoire.

-Section C (25 marks) Two extended-response

-questions based on a devised piece

-developed and performed to an audience

-during the 2 years course.
-Candidates answer

-both questions

-Weighting: 40% Weighting 60%
+Component 1 Written examination 2 hours 30 minutes Component 2 Coursework Candidates answer questions relating to a pre- released text and on a devised piece that candidates have developed and performed to an audience throughout the course.
+One individual performance (max 3 mins): A performance of an extract from a piece of repertoire.
+Students are graded on the understanding of repertoire and their acting skills.
+Section A (30 marks) Up to 8 short-answer questions and two extended response questions on the pre-release material.
+One group performance of an extract from a published play. (max 20 minutes) Students are graded on the understanding of repertoire and their acting skills.
+Section B (25 marks) Based on a different extract from the pre-release material One compulsory question (10 marks) One question from a choice of two (15 marks) One original group devised piece based on a stimulus given by the teacher. (max 20 min) Students are graded on their devising techniques and their acting skills.
+Section C (25 marks) Two extended-response questions based on a devised piece developed and performed to an audience during the 2 years course.
+Candidates answer both questions Weighting: 40% (80 marks) Weighting 60% (120 marks)